fplab/ui-for-pl/src/index.rst

 Contributions
 -------------
-This compendium is far from a complete account of the field, and many major papers and research areas are missing entirely.
+This compendium is far from a complete account of the field, and many major papers, projects, and areas are missing entirely.
 We are maintaining it as a `living document <https://en.wikipedia.org/wiki/Living_document>`_ and community contributions of any size are encouraged!

 How to Contribute
 ~~~~~~~~~~~~~~~~~
-Click the "Edit on GitHub" link at the top of any page to quickly propose an edit to that page.
+Click the "Edit on GitHub" link at the top right of any page to quickly propose an edit to that page.
 For more substantial edits, you can `fork the repository <https://github.com/fplab/ui-for-pl>`_ and make a pull request on GitHub.
 The `README <https://github.com/fplab/ui-for-pl/blob/master/README.md>`_ includes more detailed technical instructions.